mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 But on the other hand, lots of the zazen, real zazen in the [dualistic](glossary#dualistic) world – psychological, philosophical – that's very fine.
 [Rinzai](glossary#rinzai), and Tibetan, and many things.
 I don't criticize them; it is okay, because it is still enlightenment.
 But that enlightenment is nothing but [the] dualistic world.

-So even though you become a master of [calligraphy](glossary#calligraphy) under the guidance of the first [grade child], well it is a master calligrapher; but it is nothing but master calligrapher under the guidance of a first grade child, that's all.
+So even though you become a master of [calligraphy](glossary#calligraphy) under the guidance of the first grade child, well it is a master calligrapher; but it is nothing but master calligrapher under the guidance of a first grade child, that's all.

 Is that clear?
 Is that okay?